 Amateur Photographer verdict

-Produces outstanding sharpness and contrast, and built to endure the demands of professional use
+Produces outstanding sharpness and contrast, and built to endure the demands of professional use, this is a powerful workhorse lens for documentary and reportage.

 Pros